coleoguy/comptraits/results/README.txt

 succ.matrix.csv: this file is a table displaying the "success rate" for inferring the correct architectures under the six possible combining functions of all simple architectures.

+mult_comprange.csv: this file holds all of the differences in range between the high and low phenotype for each multiplicative compound trait; stored from the sim (5-cohort)

+res_a_percerr.csv: percent error calculated for compound traits where both elemental traits are additive